-1. Account-Based Marketing Helps to Loop in All Decision Makers
+ABM Benefit #1: Account-Based Marketing Helps to Loop in All Decision Makers

 On average, every purchase now requires 5.4 people to formally sign off on.
 This means that involving all parties from the very beginning is crucial.
-Every time an additional person is added to the decision making team, your sales cycle lengthens.
+Every time an additional person is added to the decision-making team, your sales cycle lengthens.
 (Imagine everyone is ready to sign, and then a VP joins the buying team and you have to begin at the beginning with that person.)
-When you target an account, rather than an individual, you’re able to close deals more quickly by addressing all decision makers from the beginning of the buyer’s journey.
+When you target an account, rather than an individual, you’re able to close deals more quickly by addressing all decision-makers from the beginning of the buyer’s journey.

-2. ABM = Increased ROI
+ABM Benefit #2: ABM = Increased ROI

-3. ABM = Increased Contract Value
+ABM Benefit #3: ABM = Increased Contract Value

 Getting customers in the door is great, but it’s not the be-all, end-all.
-A customer who signs a one-year, $10,000 contract, and cost $1,000 to acquire gives you a $9,000 gross return.
+A customer who signs a one-year, $10,000 contract, and costs $1,000 to acquire gives you a $9,000 gross return.
 But spending $1,000 for a customer who signs an $8,000/year, 5-year contract will yield much higher returns.

-ABM has proven to significantly increase deal sizes by focusing on customers who are most likely to be successful with your product or service, which in turn means they’re more likely to remain your customer.
-In fact, contract value for ABM-targeted accounts increases an average of 40% for mid-market accounts and 35% for enterprise.
+Using ABM marketing tactics has proven to significantly increase deal sizes by focusing on customers who are most likely to be successful with your product or service, which in turn means they’re more likely to remain your customer.
+In fact, the contract value for ABM-targeted accounts increases an average of 40% for mid-market accounts and 35% for enterprise.
 Those numbers can easily result in immense growth for your organization, without spending more money on acquisition.

-ABM is much more than just a buzzword, it’s being implemented by some of the largest and fastest growing organizations in the world.
+ABM is much more than just a buzzword, it’s being implemented by some of the largest and fastest-growing organizations in the world.
 Over 52% of companies say they currently have ABM pilot programs in place, and 83% of ABM testers have plans to increase their usage over the next year.

 In the past, account-based marketing was a tedious, time consuming, manual process.
 It was really a solution only for organizations that had abundant resources and the stability to test new marketing strategies.
-Today, the basic process remains much the same, but technology has changed the labor equation, making ABM practical for any company that already uses marketing technology well.
+Today, the basic process remains much the same, but account-based marketing software has changed the labor equation, making ABM practical for any company that already uses marketing technology well.
 If you’re regularly using marketing automation and a CRM, you already have the tools and technology you need to get started with an ABM strategy.
 While large companies are currently the heaviest users of ABM, small companies are the most aggressive testers.